NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Configuring-NuGet-Behavior.md

 ## NuGet defaults file

 NuGet 3.3 and earlier uses a hardcoded default package source, nuget.org, that the user could not delete.
 However, when using NuGet with internal package sources, it's often desirable to make sure that developers and build servers use packages from those sources instead of nuget.org.
-With NuGet 2.7 and later, you can use the `%PROGRAMDATA%\NuGet\NuGetDefaults.Config` file to control certain machine-wide defaults described below.
+With NuGet 2.7 to 3.5, you can use the `%ProgramData%\NuGet\NuGetDefaults.Config` file (or `%ProgramFiles(x86)%\NuGet\NuGetDefaults.Config` with NuGet 4.0+) to control certain machine-wide defaults described below.
 This provides administrators a convenient way to deploy (using Group Policy, for example) consistent `NuGetDefaults.Config` files to developer and build machines, thus ensuring correct use of package sources.

 Note that NuGet 3.4 and later does not use a hardcoded default source.
 When nuget.exe is run for the first time, `NuGet.Config` is generated and nuget.org is added as the default package source in the config file.
 In the absence of the `NuGet.Config` file, the default package source is undefined.